IMApurbo/andromcp/README.md

 ## Disclaimer

 AndroMCP is intended for development, testing, automation, and device management on Android devices that you own or are authorized to control.
-Users are responsible for complying with applicable laws, policies, and security requirements.
+Features that interact with personal applications, messages, notifications, emails, or account data should only be used with appropriate authorization and user consent.
+Users are responsible for complying with applicable laws, policies, privacy requirements, and security obligations.